biotest052/spleece/README.md

 # spleece

-Unofficial web client for browsing, previewing, and downloading Splice sounds.
-No account required.
+Unofficial web client for browsing, previewing, and downloading Splice sounds for free.

 ## Usage